Sathish-509/UI-JSTechNotes/CSS_README.md

   color: red;
 }`

-Sibling Selectors:  a tilde character (~) and then the selector you wish to target, you can target elements by requiring the presence of another element within the same parent element.
+Sibling Selectors:  a tilde character (~) and then the selector you wish to target, you can target by requiring the presence of another element within the same parent element.
 ~ -> with in the same parent
 <style type="text/css">